-In addition, the POs apparently weren’t super honest as a friend of our Nearest Neighbor bought a set of speakers at said sale for his son and was told they were in perfect working order.
-Only when he got home and wired them up, he discovered they were completely blown out.
+In addition, the POs apparently weren’t super honest, as a friend of our Nearest Neighbor bought a set of speakers at said sale for his son, and was told they were in perfect working order.
+When he got home and wired them up, he discovered they were completely blown out.
 This is in keeping with the speakers that were left here, as all the ones in the garage are unusable and the kitchen ones are in pretty bad shape.
-We were also left with the pile of antiquated audio components and a couple of old CRT TVs.
-Since we can’t just toss that sort of stuff into one of the many dumpsters we fill up, we had to wait for a local clean up day to drop them off.
-One appeared on the calendar so Agent Smith loaded the collection into Barbie the night before, and the following morning I drove down the hill and unloaded the items which also included the old pool pump as a while back it had died and we swapped in a new one.
+We were also left with a pile of antiquated audio components and a couple of old CRT TVs.
+Since we can’t just toss that sort of stuff into one of the many dumpsters we fill up, we had to wait for a local cleanup day to drop them off.
+One appeared on the calendar, so Agent Smith loaded the collection into Barbie the night before, and the following morning I drove down the hill and unloaded the items, which included the old pool pump that had died and been replaced.

 While it wasn’t as giant a step as cleaning out a stable stall, it did feel quite good to get rid of more useless stuff that was left behind.